queryluke/masseffect-5e-data/data/class-features/from-the-shadows.md

       id: from-the-shadows
 name: From the Shadows
 ---
-The first time you make an attack or cast a single target spell against a creature, it does not automatically reveal your position.
+The first time you make an attack or cast a single target power against a creature, it does not automatically reveal your position.
 Make a Dexterity (Stealth) check contested by the targets Wisdom (Perception) check.
 On a success, you remain hidden.